 Creating great copy means nothing if your message doesn’t make it to your user.
-Although it’s not a sure-fire method (your copy and overall reputation matter as much, if not more), setting up authentication can help.
-Check out our authentication overview on our blog to know more about how it works.
+Although it’s just one piece of the deliverability puzzle (along with your copy and overall reputation), authenticating the domains you use to send email messages from Customer.io can help your messages reach your users.
+Check out our post on Email Deliverability to know more about how it works.

-In brief, to set-up basic authentication you’ll need to add four DNS records at your DNS hosting provider:
+To set up basic authentication you’ll need to add four DNS records at your DNS hosting provider for any domain you wish to send from using your Customer.io account:

-Next select the Configure or re-check button for the domain you’d like to authenticate, you’ll see the TXT and CNAME records you need to add to your domain’s DNS to verify and configure SPF, DKIM and link white labeling.
+Next, click the Configure or re-check button for the domain you’d like to authenticate.
+This is where you will see the TXT and CNAME records you need to add to your domain’s DNS records in order to verify domain ownership, configure SPF, configure DKIM and to enable white labeling of your tracked links:

-In addition to the basic DNS configuration steps listed above, there is additional configuration required to verify your domain for HTTPS links.
-For verifying HTTPS for regular links we have documentation on HTTPS verification available for you to review.
-If you also need to support links to iOS or Android apps our documentation on setting up Universal Links would be more appropriate.
+For verifying HTTPS for regular links please visit our documentation on Setting Up HTTPS Link Tracking.
+If you also need to support links to iOS or Android apps, our documentation on setting up Setting Up Universal Links would be more appropriate.

 On the Email Deliverability page, we’ll show you the verification status of any domains you’ve added, like this: